Piolintech123/WRO2026-FE-PiolinTech/docs/legacy/02_PTesting&Analysis.md

 Piolín did not reach its current architecture through a single successful design.
 The robot evolved through repeated cycles of construction, programming, track testing, failure observation, modification, and retesting.

-Many of the most useful engineering conclusions did not come from successful full-course runs.
-They came from situations where the robot behaved differently from what the software designer expected.
+Many of the most useful engineering conclusions came from situations where the physical robot behaved differently from what the software designer expected.

 Examples included: